-document hard copy electronic 1 Current electronic application, with all worksheet tabs highlighted in green completed, including an executed Applicant Certification.
-The Applicant Certification document is located on CHFA's website under LIHTC Application Documents at chfainfo.com/arh/lihtc/Pages/Application_Preliminary-Documents.aspx.
-Excel (for application) and PDF (for Applicant Cert) 2 Application fee (all fees are non-refundable) X Or wired 3 Unaffiliated third-party cost estimates by an experienced cost estimator or general contractor that is entered on the CHFA Cost Summary template and supports the costs in the Development Budget tab (within the electronic Application), available on the CHFA website at chfainfo.com/arh/lihtc/Pages/Application.aspx.
+Checklists - appendix e through k will be posted to the website only and removed from QAP document e 9 percent preliminary application document hard copy electroni c 1 Current electronic application, with all worksheet tabs highlighted in green completed, including an executed Applicant Certification.
+The Applicant Certification document is located on CHFA's website under LIHTC Application Documents at chfainfo.com/arh/lihtc/Pages/Application_Preliminary- Documents.aspx.
+Excel (for application ) and PDF (for Applicant Cert) 2 Application fee (all fees are non-refundable) Х Or wired 3 Cost Estimates: Unaffiliated third-party cost estimates by an experienced cost estimator or general contractor that is entered on the CHFA Cost Summary template and supports the costs in the Development Budget tab (within the electronic Application), available on the CHFA website at chfainfo.com/arh/lihtc/Pages/Application.aspx.
 The Applicant must provide a copy of the third-party cost estimate as well as the PDF of the estimator's professional documents/worksheets, which supports the data in the CHFA Cost Summary template.
 The cost detail PDF should include contact information and must follow the Construction Specification Institute (CSI) standard format (Current Masterformat, Divisions 01 through 34, as applicable).
-The cost detail PDF documentation shall include the summary of CSI division categories and supporting estimate detail per cost category indicating line item assumptions and associated costs within each category.
+The cost detail PDF documentation shall include the summary of CSI division categories and supporting estimate detail per cost category.
 For estimate clarity, when necessary, describe materials assumed for each line item and provide quantity takeoff where possible.
 To the extent possible, refrain from using lump sums or general per square-foot allocation of costs, which may be viewed as insufficient.
 The cost estimate must match CHFA's Cost Summary tab in the electronic application.
-All square footage and costs must be reconciled between the cost estimate & back-up documentation, and all applicable tabs in the electronic Application.
+All square footage and costs must be reconciled between the cost estimate &amp; back-up documentation, and all applicable tabs in the electronic Application.
 Please download the Cost Estimator documents for additional information at chfainfo.com/arh/lihtc/Pages/application-chfa-cost-summary.aspx.
-Excel and PDF 4 Letter of interest from lender for construction and permanent financing for residential and commercial space if applicable PDF 5 Letter of interest from syndicator/equity investor PDF 6 Evidence of contact with soft funding sources PDF 7 CHFA will accept one of the following three sources for Utility Allowance: Local Public Housing Authority, HUD Utility Schedule Model, or Energy Consumption Model.
+Excel and PDF 4 Letter of interest from lender for construction and permanent financing for residential and commercial space if applicable PDF 5 Letter of interest from syndicator/equity investor PDF

+6 Evidence of contact with soft funding sources PDF CHFA will accept one of the following three sources for Utility Allowance: Local Public Housing Authority, HUD Utility Schedule Model, or Energy Consumption Model.
 Utility Allowance schedules from the local Public Housing Authority must have the appropriate amounts circled.
-Applicants relying on the HUD Utility Schedule Model or the Energy Consumption Model must submit a request for preliminary approval, including all required documents and fees, to CHFA's Multifamily Program Compliance department at least 45 days prior to the LIHTC application submission date.
-For detailed requirements, see CHFA's Multifamily Utility Allowance Policy at chfainfo.com/arh/asset/Pages/lihtc-compliance.aspx.
+Applicants relying on the HUD Utility Schedule Model or the Energy Consumption Model must submit a request for preliminary approval, including all required documents and fees, 7 to CHFA's Multifamily Program Compliance department at least 45 days prior to the LIHTC application submission date.
+PDF For detailed requirements, see CHFA's Multifamily Utility Allowance Policy at chfainfo.com/arh/asset/Pages/lihtc-compliance.aspx.
 For 100-percent USDA Rural Development projects, use the applicable utility allowances from Rural Development.
 For HUD Project-based Section 8 properties, use the project-specific utility allowances approved by HUD.
-PDF 8 Evidence of property tax exemption, if applicable PDF
+8 Evidence of property tax exemption, if applicable PDF

-9 percent preliminary application checklist
+9 percent preliminary application